 What is Deception good for? – Additional layer of detection able to flush out highly sophisticated cyber adversaries that are able to avoid detection by other security controls.

 Business justification – Protect real data and assets by eliminating dwell time.
 Delay cyber adversaries by feeding them false data

 What should evaluators be looking for?
 Given the sophistication of adversaries, deception credibility is key.
-Avoid vendors that received less them perfect score on this category or have been flagged has having deception that can be fingerprinted by hackers.
+Avoid vendors that received a less than perfect score on this category or have been flagged has having deception that can be fingerprinted by hackers.
 Given size of network scalable support for hybrid cloud, virtualize network is also key.

 The TrapX approach

 Our approach at TrapX, is to lead the deception space by educating our customers and talking about real problems and real solutions.
 This is why we are happy to offer great research such as the latest Gartner report and the excellent SANS whitepaper.
 We are also proud to lead the space in the number of original research papers and case studies.